vbillys/writing/ieee-pandoc-template/sections/main.md

 -->

+\begin{algorithm}
+	  \scriptsize
+     \algsetup{linenosize=\scriptsize}

+      \caption{Local Path Planning}
+      \label{alg_local_waypoints}
+      \begin{algorithmic}[1]
+          \REQUIRE currentPos, obstaclePoints[], globalPoints[], turnRadius, stepSize, maxLen
+          	\STATE initialize localPoints[], startPoint[], endPoint[] \COMMENT{array contains x, y and $\theta$}
+          	\STATE wayLen = 0

+			\STATE $globalClose \leftarrow$ Find closest $globalPoints$ to $currentPos$ \COMMENT{closest points based on Euclidean distance}

+			\STATE $startPoint$ = $globalPoints[globalClose]$

+			\WHILE{$startPoint$ is not a last globalPoint $\AND$ $wayLen \leq maxLen$ }

+          		\STATE $endPoint$ = $globalPoints[startPoint + 1]$

+				\IF{$obstaclePoints$ exists between $startPoint and endPoint$}
+          		\STATE $endPoint \leftarrow$ will be shifted point where obstaclePoint exist. \COMMENT{Based on environment path shift will either left or right}
+          		\ENDIF

+          		\STATE $wayLen \leftarrow$ add Dubins Path Length for $startPoint$ and $endPoint$
+          		\STATE $localPoints \leftarrow$ append Dubins Path for $startPoint$ and $endPoint$ with given $turnRadius$ and $stepSize$
+          		\STATE $startPoint$ = $endPoint$
+          	\ENDWHILE

+      \end{algorithmic}
+\end{algorithm}

 ## Control

 Vehicle control or autonomous navigation is  one of the key component for autonomous vehicle.
-Vehicle control performs necessary action to follow the intended path generated by path planner for smoother navigation towards destination point.
-The gas, brake control for longitudinal direction will be handled by velocity control and the steering control for turning across lateral direction will handled by lateral control module.
+Vehicle control performs necessary action to follow the intended path generated by path planner for smooth navigation towards destination point.
+The gas and brake control for longitudinal direction will be handled by the velocity control module and the steering control for turning across lateral direction will handled by the lateral control module.

 ### Velocity control

 Velocity control will estimate the gas, brake motor position in the drive by wire system for maintaining the desired velocity and braking for the vehicle.
 The desired velocity of the vehicle is determined with the modules input such as path planning, obstacle detection and health monitoring system.
 For autonomous lateral control the fixed constant velocity will not be a wise choice, since the navigation path is not always straight line of travel.
 The path may consists of various turns and unexpected circumstances like obstacles.
 For smoother path following and avoid jerkiness of vehicle, speed profiling have to done based on path curvatures and speed limits.
-Based on the data collected by manual driving, the speed is calculated for various path curvatures (turns).
+Based on the data collected by manual driving, the speed is calculated for various path curvatures.
 During the local path generation, the curvature of path is calculated and desired speed will be assigned to each curvatures across the path.
 To avoid rapid speed change and to make velocity transition smooth from straight line to curvature areas velocity averaging is performed in the direction of end to path start.
-Apart from speed determined by speed profiler across the path, in event of obstacle detection vehicle will also perform action like slow down or stops based on obstacle detected distance.
-In the event of certain module error or network communication  failure, health monitoring system will perform stop action based on severity of error.
+Apart from speed determined by speed profiler across the path, in event of obstacle detection vehicle will also perform action like slow down or stops based on the obstacle proximity to vehicle.
+In the event of certain module error or network communication  failure, health monitoring system will adjust the speed based on determined severity.

-To achieve desired velocity, the controller need to calculate the desired gas/brake position of the motor.
-Thus one of the frequently used controller technique closed loop PID controller is implemented.
-The closed loop PID controller helps in noise rejection and robustness of control with design flexibility. ased on desired velocity, the controller will calculate the motor position and passes to drive by wire (DBW) system.
-Drive by wire system will convert controller command to control signal and passes to the motor.
-The wheel encoder will help to measure the speed precisely and feedback to the controller for the necessary action.
+To achieve desired velocity, a closed loop Proportional-Integral-Derivative (PID) controller is implemented to compute the desired gas/brake position of the motor.
+The closed loop PID controller helps in noise rejection and robustness of control with design flexibility.
+Based on desired velocity, the controller will calculate the motor position and passes to drive by wire (DBW) system.
+The wheel encoder measures the speed precisely and provide feedback to the controller.
 The block diagram of the velocity control implementation is shown in Fig \ref{fig_vel_control}.
-The governing control law is given in the following calculation:
+The governing control law of the PID controller is given in the following:

 \begin{equation}
 \label{eqn_pid}